swaywm/chicken-wlroots/README.md

 Examples
 --------

-Example programs can be found in the example directory.
+Example programs can be found in the src/examples directory.
 These are fairly direct translations from C, so do not expect idiomatic Scheme.

+To build the examples, run <code>make</code> after installing chicken-wlroots.